Philosophical Radicals

 Several became Radical members of Parliament, and the group as a whole attempted to use the Westminster Review to exert influence on public opinion.

 They rejected any philosophical or legal naturalism and furthered Jeremy Bentham's utilitarian philosophy.
 Utilitarianism as a moral philosophy argues that maximizing happiness should be the moral standard by which our actions should be measured.
 It thereby stands in contrast to the rationalistic ethics of Immanuel Kant as well as to the convictions of idealism, amongst others.

 Background

 Born in the first half of the eighteenth century, Bentham proved a conduit for Enlightenment ideas to reach nineteenth century Britain.
-A disciple of Helvetius, who saw all society as based on the wants and desires of the individual, Bentham began with a belief in reform through enlightened despotism, before becoming a philosophical radical and supporter of universal suffrage, (though without ever losing his belief in the positive power of the state).
+A disciple of Helvetius, who saw all society as based on the wants and desires of the individual, Bentham began with a belief in reform through enlightened despotism, before becoming a philosophical radical and supporter of universal suffrage.

 G. M. Trevelyan considered that “Parliamentary, municipal, scholastic, ecclesiastical, economic reform all sprang from the spirit of Bentham’s perpetual enquiry, ‘what is the use of it?’ - his universal shibboleth”.